MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-12-Recordkeeping-Confirmation-Requirements-Securities-Transactions/section-12.3.md

 (5) *Notifications.* A copy of the written notification required by §§ 12.4 and 12.5.

 (b) *Manner of maintenance.* The records required by this section must clearly and accurately reflect the information required and provide an adequate basis for the audit of the information.
 Record maintenance may include the use of automated or electronic records provided the records are easily retrievable, readily available for inspection, and capable of being reproduced in a hard copy.
+A national bank may contract with a third-party service provider to maintain the records, provided that the bank maintains effective oversight of the third-party service provider to ensure the records meet the requirements of this section.

+[61 FR 63965, Dec.
+2, 1996, as amended at 82 FR 8106, Jan.
+23, 2017]